 Make the dough:

-- Add the egg, sourdough starter and sugar to a mixing bowl with the paddle attachment and mix to combine.
+- Add the egg, sourdough starter, and sugar to a large mixing bowl with the paddle attachment and mix to combine.
 Slowly add the warmed milk mixture then slowly add the bread flour and salt, about 2 minutes.
 It should be a wet dough.

-- Switch to the dough hook and need for about 6 minutes until the dough becomes smooth.
-You could also knead it with your hands on a gently-floured surface.
+- Switch to the dough hook attachment and knead for about 6 minutes until the dough becomes smooth.
+You could also knead it with your hands on a gently-floured work surface.

 Bulk rise: